How to Allow Remote Desktop on Windows 10/11: Step-by-step Guide

-This ensures the connections are more secure by restricting access only to those who cannot authorize the connection with the network before they can access the device.
+This ensures the connections are more secure by restricting access only to those who can authorize the connection with the network before they can access the device.

 Users will also find the current Remote Desktop port on the “Advanced settings” page.
 This information is useful if the user ever needs to reconfigure a router to permit remote desktop access from outside of their network.

-Note: By default, the port number should always be 3389.
+Note: By default, the port number is set to 3389.

 - Select “System and Security”.

-- Below the “System” section, click “Allow remote access”.
+- Under the “System” section, click “Allow remote access”.

 - Hit “Apply” and then “OK”.

-Please note: Enabling RDP access in Windows 10 via the Control Panel, makes the “Network Level Authentication” option switched on by default (however, it is an option that users should turn on regardless).
+Note: Enabling RDP access in Windows 10/11 via the Control Panel, makes the “Network Level Authentication” option switched on by default (however, it is an option that users should keep on regardless).